Tools & Equipment for Making DIY Skincare Products at Home

 A digital thermometer is another essential tool for making DIY skincare and cannabis products.
 It allows you to measure the temperature of your ingredients accurately, which is important for ensuring that your products are properly emulsified, and also not damaged by excessive heat.

 Some emulsifiers need to be at a certain temperature before they function properly.
-Some active ingredients and preservatives need to be below a certain temperature to ensure they work and are not damaged by heat.
+Some active ingredients and preservatives must be kept below a specific temperature to function properly and avoid heat damage.
 Don’t be tempted to use that old meat thermometer with the picture of a chicken, pig, and a cow in the back of the kitchen drawer.
 Yep, I tried that, and it doesn’t work well.
 You need to know the exact temperature.

 Every temperature in my book is given in Fahrenheit and Centigrade.
 A digital thermometer will have a button, so you can choose which one you want to use.
 They do not need to be expensive ones from a chef supply shop.
 I don’t like the glass ones because I used to break too many of them.
 You can certainly use them if you want, and are less clumsy than me.